 Al Letson is a poet, playwright and host of State of the Re:Union.
 He has received national recognition and built a devoted fan base through his interdisciplinary work.
 After winning the Public Radio Talent Quest in 2008, the Corporation for Public Broadcasting awarded Letson one of the largest public radio grants ever given to a single project to create a full season of shows.

-Tina Antolini has produced stories on everything from the sex lives of lobsters to Iraqi religious minorities to a secret bunker in the woods of Massachusetts that houses an archive of East German films.
-She joined State of the Re:Union in 2009 after several years as a reporter, producer and host at WFCR, the NPR-affiliate for Western New England.
-Antolini's series documenting the transgender community in western Massachusetts won a 2009 Gracie Award from American Women in Radio and Television.
+Tina Antolini has produced stories on everything from the sex lives of lobsters to Iraqi religious minorities to a secret bunker in the woods of New England that houses an archive of East German films.
+She joined State of the Re:Union in 2009 after several years working as a daily news reporter and host, and is now the program's senior radio producer.
+Antolini has won national awards for SOTRU's hour on gay Civil Rights era pacifist Bayard Rustin and for her series documenting the transgender community in western Massachusetts.

 Your donation to the Third Coast International Audio Festival makes it possible for us to share creative and compelling radio stories with listeners across the globe, and to champion the ever-growing community of producers who bring this incredible work our way.